 Despite the town’s small size, there is a wide range of things to see and do in Baddeck.
 If you’re a golfer, you’ll fall in love with Bell Bay Golf Club, which features challenging holes and breathtaking views of the Bras d’Or Lakes.

-If you prefer to stay on dry land, you’ll find Uisge Ban Falls equally beautiful.
+If you prefer to stay on dry land, you’ll find Uisge Ban Falls Provincial Park equally as beautiful.
 Gaelic for “white water”, the 16 meter high falls are reached by a four kilometre hike through stands of old growth hardwood trees.

 Celtic Attractions and Events

-Baddeck is also a centre of Celtic culture.
-In addition to being one of the sites of the Celtic Colours International Festival, an island-wide event showcasing Cape Breton’s Celtic Culture and music each fall, the Gaelic College of Celtic Arts and Crafts is just down the road in St. Ann’s.
-The college is the only institution of its kind in North America, dedicated to the study and preservation of the Gaelic language and culture.
+Baddeck is also a centre of Cape Breton's Celtic culture.
+In addition to being one of the sites of the Celtic Colours International Festival, an island-wide musical festival that showcases Cape Breton’s Celtic culture and music each fall, the Gaelic College of Celtic Arts and Crafts is located just down the road in St. Ann’s.
+Dedicated to the study and preservation of the Gaelic language and culture, the college is the only institution of its kind in North America.
 Visitors can also delve into the history of Nova Scotia’s Scottish immigrants, including their journey, their experiences and their influence on Cape Breton.